max0x7ba/atomic_queue/README.md

 2. Atomically store/load the element into/from the slot.
 Producer storing into a slot changes its state to be non-`NIL`, consumer loading from a slot changes its state to be `NIL`.
 The slot is a spinlock for its one producer and one consumer threads.

 These queues anticipate that a thread doing `push` or `pop` may complete step 1 and then be preempted before completing step 2.

+When a thread completes step 1 and terminates (for any reason) without completing step 2, the queue slot remains locked and deadlocks the next thread attempting to `try_pop`/`try_push`/`pop`/`push` from/into that slot.
+A thread can be terminated by the OS (e.g., oomkiller), or throw/crash in the user-defined copy/move constructor/assignment of queue element (if any).
+Should that happen, the game is over, and the best course of action is to terminate as soon as possible and address the root cause of one's threads crashing.

+Once constructed/allocated, queue objects maintain their invariants and never throw exceptions, provided queue elements copy/move constructor/assignment never throw, and threads don't terminate half-way through `push`/`pop`.

 An algorithm is *lock-free* if there is guaranteed system-wide progress.
 These queues guarantee system-wide progress by the following properties: